From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Augmenting LLMs for ZK Code Generation

 \subsection{Design Principles Learned from the Findings}

-Findings \ding{172} and \ding{173} show that LLMs possess a strong knowledge of ZK DSL syntax, semantics, and standard libraries, achieving near expert-level accuracy even on advanced features.
-This reflects their absorption of publicly available documentation and indicates their potential for ZK code generation.
-Despite this, limitations remain that motivate our further exploration.
+Findings \ding{172} and \ding{173} show that LLMs possess strong knowledge of ZK languages' syntax, semantics, and standard library APIs, achieving near expert-level accuracy.
+Overall, we interpret that knowledge has been internalized during contemporary LLM's pretraining stage, eliminating the need for grammar prompting or documentation access in our augmentation.
+However, important challenges remain that motivate our further exploration.

-In Findings \ding{174} and \ding{175}, we observe that this knowledge does not translate into reliable gadget-level generation.
-Generated code frequently suffers from typing errors, signal mismanagement, and faulty constraint enforcement, reflecting the scarcity of training examples with concrete gadget implementations.
-To bridge this gap between knowing the language and encoding correct programs, we introduce a sketch language in \textsc{ZK-Coder} that abstracts ZKP's underlying constraint system. {To further link them to curated hints, \textsc{ZK-Coder} leverages retrieval-augmented generation (RAG)~\cite{gao2023retrieval} to guide gadget usage.
-Loosely speaking, RAG trades brittle memorization for grounding: once the needed gadgets are identified, retrieval supplies exact usage patterns that collapse the search space and curb gadget hallucinations.
-This strategy explicitly mirrors how developers consult a codebook and enables composition of verified snippets for rare gadgets that pretraining scarcely covers.}
+In Findings \ding{174} and \ding{175}, we observe that this knowledge does not translate into reliable primitive-level generation.
+Generated code frequently suffers from typing errors, signal mismanagement, and faulty constraint enforcement.
+Finding \ding{176} also reveals these failures in end-to-end generation.
+To bridge this gap, \textsc{ZK-Coder} introduces a sketch layer that decouples abstract constraint modeling from low-level DSL implementation.
+By first formalizing relations in this intermediate representation, the framework can precisely map identified primitives to verified circuit templates and usage hints via retrieval-augmented generation (RAG)~\cite{gao2023retrieval}.
+Loosely speaking, this trades brittle memorization for grounding.
+Once the logical ``what'' is defined in the sketch, retrieval provides the exact ``how'' for DSL-specific wiring, collapsing the search space and enabling the reliable composition of even rare algebraic snippets.